 EPA AirWatch is a map that shows air quality information measured by EPA’s air monitoring stations around Victoria.
 Data at each location is updated each hour.
 To get the most from EPA AirWatch, we recommend you first visit How to use EPA AirWatch.

-Air monitoring information is also available at the hourly air quality data table.
+Air monitoring information is also available in the Historic air quality data table.

 On occasion, data may not show on the map below for a variety of reasons, such as monitoring station maintenance, equipment breakdown or website issues.
 See current notices for the EPA AirWatch map.

 During winter months, EPA switches off equipment that we use to monitor summer ozone in parts of our network (mostly in metropolitan Melbourne).
 We will switch them back on before the start of next summer.

 EPA is accredited by the National Association of Testing Authorities (NATA) to use a number of different methods and techniques to measure and report on ambient air quality.

 Methods and techniques EPA uses to collect air monitoring data

 * A ‘Yes’ in this column means that EPA has NATA accreditation for that specific air monitoring technique or method.

 ** This work is currently performed by a contractor (Golder Associates P/L, NATA accreditation number 1910) using EPA sites and equipment.